 Whether you’re using a completely digital set up or you’re interested in using a mixture of CDs/Vinyl alongside MP3s, you’ll need some decent software to operate your controller and make use of your music library.

-DJ software helps you mashup tracks, add effects, assign sounds to your trigger pads, organise files and playlists and so much more.
+DJ software helps you mashup tracks, add effects, assign sounds to your trigger pads, organize files and playlists and so much more.
 You can’t operate your DJ controller correctly without it.

 Often, DJ controllers include an array of software, or at the very least they include a stripped-down version of popular DJ software programs that will help you get started and learn how to use your controller, start mixing and create your own music fairly quickly.